friendsofagape/audio-recorder/README.md

 # audio-recorder-rcl

-A React based component library for audio recording.
+A React based component library for audio recording and editing